 The instructions described on this page use the Universal Firmware Update feature of the UMS.
-For defining a scheduled job, see the section "As a Job" in Assigning Updates; for configuring the update on a device, see Firmware Update.
+For defining a scheduled job, see the section "As a Job" in Assigning Updates; for configuring the update on a device, see Firmware Update Settings for IGEL OS.

-To be notified of security-critical IGEL OS updates and to receive the IGEL Technical Newsletter, subscribe to IGEL communications on www.igel.com41.
+To be notified of security-critical IGEL OS updates and to receive the IGEL Technical Newsletter, subscribe to IGEL communications on www.igel.com45.